Multi Class Classification Events

 Each disability group has a set of minimal disability criteria that an athlete must meet in order to be eligible to compete as an athlete with a disability.
 Athletes must undergo specific Athlete Evaluation or Eligibility processes to obtain a classification.

-Any queries, please contact Cherie Pirnie (Sport Operations Manager - Inclusion) via email or phone.
+Any queries, please contact Cherie Pirnie (Sport Operations Manager, Inclusion) via email or phone.

-ACC Office: (08) 9278 0218
+P | ACC Office: (08) 9278 0218